-It's true — you can't have enough HDMI ports on your computer monitors.
-From streaming your favorite shows on FireTV Stick to connecting console, a monitor with dual HDMI port makes things so much easier.
-You'd need to flip the input to switch between the two inputs.
-Yep, just like we do in TVs with multiple HDMI ports.
-Cool, right?
+The HDMI ports on your computer monitors are seldom enough.
+From streaming your favorite shows on the Fire TV Stick to connecting a console, monitors with 2 HDMI ports make things so much easier.
+You only need to flip the input button to switch between the two devices.
+Yep, just like we do on TVs with multiple HDMI ports.
+Convenient, right?

-This Dell monitor sports a minimalistic design with a solid built quality.
+This Dell monitor sports a minimalistic design with solid built quality.
 For video connectivity, it provides two HDMI 1.4 connectors.

 There are slim bezels on the edges.
 However, the bottom one is a tad on the thicker side.
-The matte silver stand adds to the looks.
+The matte silver stand adds to the look.
 Speaking of the stand, it will let you tilt the display.
 Thankfully, it can be removed if you prefer VESA mounts.
 On top of it all, the Dell S3219D is compatible with AMD FreeSync.

 User reviews for this product have been good.
 The monitor amassed more than 75% positive reviews on Amazon.
-Most of the users are happy with the picture quality and the sound quality it brings to the table.
+Most users are happy with the picture quality and the sound quality it brings to the table.

 Additionally, it boasts of the ZeroFrame design, meaning thinner bezels.